RazBiz/Cyclistic_Bike_Share_Analysis/BikeShareAnalysis.md

          started_hour = hour(started_at))
 ```

-Get summary of the merged dataframe.
+A summary of the latest dataframe can be checked using *summary*
+function to explore the distribution of values in each field.

 ``` r
 summary(NoDupMergedData)